top of page

 Basal Cell Carcinoma (BCC)

 Basal Cell Carcinoma represents approximately 80% of all cases of non-melanoma skin cancer (NMSC), and predominantly affects the Caucasian and older population.
-BCC originates in the basal layer of the epidermis, with studies so far suggesting origins primarily being from stem cells.
-(Peterson SC, et al. Cell stem cell 16.4 (2015): 400-412; Sehgal VN, et al. Skinmed 12.3 (2014): 176-81)
+BCC originates in the basal layer of the epidermis, with studies so far suggesting origins primarily being from stem cells (Peterson SC, et al. Cell stem cell 16.4 (2015): 400-412).
+Basal cell carcinoma (BCC) is the most common form of skin cancer in Canada and generally arises from cumulative lifetime ultraviolet (UV) exposure and damage to the skin, and as such is often found on areas of the skin most exposed to sunlight.

 Screenshot 2024-03-25 at 4.21.32 PM.png